antimof/UxPlay/README.md

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

+**-pin [nnnn]**: use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a four-digit pin code is displayed on the terminal, and the client screen shows a login prompt for this to be entered.
+When "-pin" is used by itself, a new randon pin code is chosen for each authentication; "-pin nnnn" (e.g., "-pin 3939") will set an unchanging  fixed code.
+Persistence of client authentication requires that the public key of the UxPlay server remains the same each time it is started: this is achieved by storing the key in a file (which by default is $HOME/.uxplay.pem, but which can be changed with the `"-key <filename>"` option) which (if it does not exist) is created the first time the -pin option is used, and is subsequently read each time the server starts.
+So long as this file is not deleted or moved, clients will not have to authenticate again after their first successful authentication.   _(Add a "pin" entry in the UxPlay startup file if you wish the
+   UxPlay server to use this protocol)._

 **-vsync [x]**  (In Mirror mode:) this option (**now the default**) uses timestamps to synchronize audio with video on the server, with an optional audio delay in (decimal) milliseconds   (_x_ = "20.5"   means 0.0205 seconds delay: positive or negative delays less than a second are allowed.)
 It is needed on low-power systems such as Raspberry Pi without hardware